mahoney1/_older_fab-samples-work/commpaper-README.md

 ### Deploy the smart contract to the channel

-You need to perform similar operations for both organizations.
-For different contract languages the steps are very similar.
-The steps for JavaScript are shown first, with the details of different languages afterwards.
+You need to perform similar operations for _both_ organizations and for your language choice from the instructions below.
+For the different contract languages, the steps are very similar  - the full set of steps are actually shown in the JavaScript section (see twisty).
+However, you will perform one or two different initial steps for Java or Go before completing the remaining common steps as instructed in those language sections.

+Note that the commands below make use of the `jq` utility for parsing output - download and install it from [here](https://stedolan.github.io/jq/download/)

-<details><summary>**For a JavaScript Contract**</summary>
+<details><summary> ** For a JavaScript Contract ** </summary>

-Running in MagnetoCorp:
+Running in MagnetoCorp contract directory:

 ```
 # MAGNETOCORP